Want to drink less alcohol? Get bragging power with your mates and share the incredible benefits you may enjoy when you stop drinking alcohol.

 1. Lose weight

 Drinking less alcohol can help you lose weight.
 Alcohol is filled with empty calories and often, lots of sugar.
-Drinking alcohol slows your metabolism as you body prioritises digesting alcohol before your food.
+Drinking alcohol slows your metabolism as your body prioritises digesting alcohol before your food.

 2. Better sex